 But there is an important argument to be made for SOLEs over schools.
 According to social constructivist theory, learning something is a communicative developmental process.
 There’s a vague start and a vague finish; in between, students are active in constructing knowledge mediated by language.
 SOLEs embrace this process.
 SOLE students have to think, deliberate, communicate and extrapolate.
 In Vygotskian terms, they must traverse several Zones of Proximal Development (ZPDs) to reach their goal.
 In a lecture, depending on the lecturer’s style, the process is greatly simplified.
 Communication is one-way.
 In the worst cases, teachers simply tell students answers.
 Start, finish, done!
 Sure, that’s faster.
 Sure the content is more reliable than web surfing.
 But lecturing deprives students of a key element of learning, the construction of knowledge, traversal of ZPDs.

 Strictly speaking, the Internet is not necessary for SOLEs (note, if you remove the Internet, SOLEs are generally called something else: inquiry-based discussion, etc).
-Imagine what would happen if you posed the same question, “What do pine cones, elephant trunks, and hurricanes have in common?” to a group of students without access to a library, digital or otherwise.
-They would discuss the question, they’d soon see the spiral commonality, and they’d try to figure out why spirals happen in nature.
+Imagine what would happen if you posed the same question, “What do pine cones, elephant trunks, and hurricanes have in common?” to a group of students without access to a formal library, digital or otherwise.
+They would discuss the question, and using the significant library of their communal general knowledge, they’d soon see the spiral commonality, and they’d try to figure out why spirals happen in nature.
 Within an hour they would likely form some theories.
 Already, right or wrong, this group of students would have learned a great deal simply by practicing communication.
 And given enough time, they would come up with the Fibonacci numbers.
 If you posed the same question to individual students in a lecture hall when the professor didn’t show up, the individual would likely not get anywhere.
 (Perhaps if you posed the question to a whole class of students when the prof didn’t show up, they would spontaneously start self organizing.
 One can hope.)